xojs/xo/readme.md

 }
 ```

-To enable parsing of TypeScript files (which must end in `.ts` or `.tsx`), install `typescript` and `typescript-eslint-parser`.
-No config change necessary.
+To enable parsing of TypeScript files (which must end in `.ts` or `.tsx`), install `typescript` and `typescript-eslint-parser`:

 ```
-npm i -D typescript typescript-eslint-parser`
+npm i -D typescript typescript-eslint-parser
 ```

+No config change necessary.

 *See [typescript-eslint-parser](https://github.com/eslint/typescript-eslint-parser) for known issues.
 Note that this only enables ESLint rules and **not** TSLint rules, which must be set up separately.*